simagix/keyhole/README.md

 # Keyhole - MongoDB Performance Analytic
 Keyhole is a performance analytics tool, written in GO (Golang), to collect stats from MongoDB instances and to measure performance of a MongoDB cluster.
 Moreover, keyhole can read MongoDB full-time diagnostic data (FTDC) data and is [integrated with Grafana's Simple JSON plugin](https://github.com/simagix/keyhole/wiki/MongoDB-FTDC-and-Grafana-Integration) seamlessly.
 Golang was chosen to eliminate the needs to install an interpreter or 3pp modules.
-[Download executable](https://github.com/simagix/keyhole#download).

 With Keyhole, experienced users should be able to spot performance issues and to determine whether upgrades are needed quickly from a few minutes of testing and analyzing the results.
 Keyhole supports TLS/SSL connections.